openalea/lpy/doc/user/editor.rst

 .. image:: ../_images/editor/ex015.png
     :scale: 60%

-You can find in the :ref:`Helpcard_LPy` all of the available commands for the Python Shell.
+You can find in the `Lpy Helpcard <./helpcard.html>`_ all of the available commands for the Python Shell.
 Here will be explained all known commands at this date:

 lstring